Hybrid Beamforming with Widely-spaced-array for Multi-user Cross-Near-and-Far-Field Communications: Introduction

+\item We investigate the fully-connected MU-WSA where we propose a novel low-complexity subarray-based steering vector reconstruction (SVR) method, which extends the conventional far-field steering method to the MU-WSA architecture.
+By leveraging the CNFF channel model, the new beam steering vector for all subarrays is derived in the MU-WSA, using only the transmission angles and transmission distance of the first subarray as parameters, which enables efficient construction of the overall steering vector for the WSA system.
+Building upon this novel steering vector, the analog precoder for each user can be easily constructed without complex computations such as singular value decomposition (SVD), and achieve acceptable performance of the sum SE.

+\item We analyze and compare the beam pattern and the sum SE performance of the MU-WSA and the compact array in both 2-D and 3-D cross-field communication systems.
+We show that the MU-WSA can provide additional distance domain resolution to distinguish users at the same angle, thus increasing the sum SE by over $60$\% at a power of $20$~dBm.
+Furthermore, extensive evaluation has been conducted to numerically investigate the performance of the proposed S-AO and SVR beamforming algorithms.
+The results show that the proposed S-AO algorithm in the SC system can achieve over 80\% of the sum (SE) of the FC system while reducing the number of phase shifters by $K^2$, thereby lowering power consumption.
+The SVR algorithm in the FC system can achieve over 95\% of the upper bound of SE but takes only 10\% of the running time of the SVD-based algorithms. \end{itemize}

 The remainder of this paper is organized as follows.
-In Sec. \ref{section_Sys_channel_Model}, we present the channel model and the system model, based on which we formulate the beamforming design problem.
-Then, in Sec. \ref{Sec_architecture_design}, we analyze the impact of the subarray spacing and the number of subarrays on the spectral efficiency and then design the MU-WSA architecture through a search-based algorithm.
-Then, in \ref{section_HBF}, we propose the AO algorithm in the SC system and a low-complexity SVR algorithm in the FC system.
-Simulation results are shown in Sec. \ref{section_peformance} where we compare the beam pattern of the MU-WSA and compact array architecture in the 2D and 3D scenarios.
-Then we evaluate the performance of the proposed algorithms.
-Conclusions are drawn in Sec. \ref{section_conclusion}.
+In Sec.~\ref{section_Sys_channel_Model}, we present the channel model and the system model, based on which we formulate the beamforming design problem.
+Then, in Sec.~\ref{Sec_architecture_design}, we analyze the impact of the subarray spacing and the number of subarrays on the spectral efficiency, based on which the closed-form expression of the optimal subarray spacing is derived.
+In Sec.~\ref{section_HBF}, we propose the S-AO algorithm in the SC system and a low-complexity SVR algorithm in the FC system.
+Simulation results are shown in Sec.~\ref{section_peformance} where we first compare the beam pattern of the MU-WSA and compact array architecture in 2-D and 3-D scenarios, and we then evaluate the performance of the proposed algorithms.
+Conclusions are drawn in Sec.~\ref{section_conclusion}.